bluppfisk/coindicator/README.md

-# Coin Price indicator
+# Coin Price Indicator

 ![Coin Price logo](https://raw.github.com/nilgradisnik/coinprice-indicator/master/resources/logo_124px.png)

 Coin Price indicator is a cryptocurrency (such as Bitcoin) price indicator applet for Ubuntu Linux.
 It shows various price points (depending on what the exchange API provides) in the indicator menu.

-Right now it supports the following exchanges:
+It currently supports the following exchanges:

 * [Kraken](https://www.kraken.com)
 * [Bitstamp](https://www.bitstamp.net)